jacobschellenberg/SyncthingScripts/README.md

 ## Files

-- `AddSpeedLimit.bat`: Applies an upload and download limit to Syncthing (default is 500 KiB/s each).
+- `AddSpeedLimit.bat`: Applies bandwidth limits to Syncthing via REST API by modifying and resending the full JSON config.
-- `RemoveSpeedLimit.bat`: Removes all upload and download limits from Syncthing.
+- `RemoveSpeedLimit.bat`: Removes bandwidth limits from Syncthing via REST API by setting both values to zero in the full config.

 ## Configuration